Why Your Dog Scoots & What You Need to Know About Your Dog's Anal Glands

 When to Call the Vet

 Any sign of anal gland issues is an appropriate reason to call your vet, although for minor cases you can handle expression at home (more on that shortly!).
-Most anal gland problems are not an emergency and can be scheduled during regular business hours, but be sure to notify the veterinary staff if your dog has a ruptured anal gland.
+Most anal gland problems are not an emergency and can be scheduled during regular business hours, but be sure to notify the veterinary staff if you think your dog has a ruptured anal gland or if the area is severely enflamed.

 Most anal gland impactions can be resolved by manual expression.
-Your veterinarian or a veterinary technician will reach just inside your dog’s anus to gently squeeze the impacted anal gland to release the contents.
-Your vet can tell if the gland’s contents are normal or not by their color, consistency, and odor.
-Normal anal gland material is muddy brown in color and the consistency of slightly runny toothpaste.
+Your veterinarian or a veterinary technician will reach just inside your dog's anus, gently compress the impacted anal gland, and release the contents.
+Your vet can usually tell if the gland's contents are normal or not by their color, consistency, and odor.
+Normal anal gland material is often muddy brown in color.
+The consistency may range from thin liquid to slightly runny toothpaste.
 It has a stinky, distinctive smell (often described as fishy or even metallic).
-Thick glandular material or the presence of blood or pus can indicate an infection.
+Thick material or the presence of blood or pus can indicate an infection.
 If an infection is suspected, your dog will likely be started on an antibiotic.

 Severe or chronic anal gland problems may require anal gland removal.
 This is a complex surgery due to the number of muscles and nerves around the anus, and there is a risk of permanent nerve damage.
+Therefore, this procedure is reserved for the most severe cases and is not recommended for dogs with mild to moderate anal gland issues.
 While your regular veterinarian may be comfortable doing this surgery, he or she may refer you to a boarded surgeon at a specialty clinic.

 How to Express Anal Glands